nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 Previously, the stream processing lag and latency could be monitored by using Nuxeo `stream.sh`.

-Stream lag and latency are now directly by Nuxeo Server.
+Stream lag and latency are now directly delivered by Nuxeo Server.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-28801](https://jira.nuxeo.com/browse/NXP-28801)

-#### Expose Nuxeo Stream latency metrics to Datadog {{Also available in '10.10'}}
+#### Expose Nuxeo Stream latency metrics to Datadog
+(also available in 10.10)

-In the same way it has been done for Graphite (cf. [NXP-26248](https://jira.nuxeo.com/browse/NXP-26248)), we can now expose Nuxeo Stream lag and latency in Datadog.
+In the same way, it has been done for Graphite (cf. [NXP-26248](https://jira.nuxeo.com/browse/NXP-26248)), we can now expose Nuxeo Stream lag and latency in Datadog.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-28508](https://jira.nuxeo.com/browse/NXP-28508)

 #### Nuxeo Stream probe in the default health check

-The default Nuxeo health check that is used by the runningstatus REST endpoint now includes a probe to check Nuxeo Stream Processors.
+The default Nuxeo health check that is used by the `runningstatus` REST endpoint now includes a probe to check Nuxeo Stream Processors.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-28094](https://jira.nuxeo.com/browse/NXP-28094)